 McCormick v.
 Kopmann

-Illinois Court of Appeals
+Illinois Appellate Court

-161 N.E.2d 720 (Ill.
-Ct.
-App.
-1959)
+161 N.E.2d 720 (1959)

 On November 21, 1956, Lewis McCormick was killed in a car accident involving his car and a truck driven by Lorence Kopmann (defendant).
 His widow (plaintiff) brought suit against Kopmann and three other defendants, alleging two alternate claims.
 The first claim was against Kopmann, alleging that he negligently operated his vehicle, causing McCormick’s death.
 To recover under this claim, McCormick had to be free of any contributory negligence.
 The second, alternative claim was against Anna, John, and Mary Huls, who operated the tavern where Lewis McCormick was drinking before the car accident.
 Mrs. McCormick alleged that the Huls allowed Lewis McCormick to drink to excess and become intoxicated, and as a result of this intoxication, McCormick was involved in the accident that killed him.
-While no defendant sought severance, Kopmann moved to dismiss the complaint, arguing that the two claims were mutually exclusive and therefore could not stand together.
-The motion was denied and the case went to trial, where conflicting evidence was presented regarding McCormick’s sobriety on the night of the accident.
-The jury returned a verdict against Kopmann and he appealed, contending that his motion to dismiss was improperly denied.
+Although no defendant sought severance, Kopmann moved to dismiss the complaint, arguing that the two claims were mutually exclusive and therefore could not stand together.
+The motion was denied, and the case went to trial.
+At trial, conflicting evidence was presented regarding McCormick’s sobriety on the night of the accident.
+The jury returned a verdict against Kopmann, and he appealed, contending that his motion to dismiss was improperly denied.